The North Face Logo

 The North Face Logo History

-In the early years of its existence, the trademark, which helps to survive in any conditions, did not have its logo.
-It was invented only a few years later – in 1971.
-The author of the legendary sign in California designer David Alcorn.
-He proposed an emblem that became recognizable all over the world.
+In the early years of its existence, the trademark, which helped it survive in any conditions, did not have a logo.
+It was invented only a few years later, in 1971.
+The author of the legendary sign in California is designer David Alcorn.
+He proposed an emblem that became recognizable worldwide.

 It consists of graphic and verbal parts.
-It is based on the Half Dome granite rock – a natural monument, a popular tourist attraction, and the Parque Nacional de Yosemite figure.
+It is based on Half Dome granite, a natural monument and popular tourist attraction, and on the Parque Nacional de Yosemite.
 The giant rises more than 8,700 feet above sea level and has the same shape as its branding.

 What is The North Face?